 The Way It Was Museum offers a trip back in time, revealing what day-to-day life was like during Virginia City’s heyday.
 It features Victorian women’s clothing, rare photographs, mineral collections, a fully-equipped blacksmith shop and more.

-Carson City is Nevada’s capital, and it offers plenty for historic buffs to see and do.
+Carson City is Nevada’s capital, and it offers plenty for history buffs to see and do.
 At the heart of the city is the historic landmark Capitol Building with its silver-painted cupola, which is open for public tours.
-There are also a number of museums which showcase history, like the Nevada State Museum and the Nevada State Railroad Museum, where you can learn about the history of trains.
+There are also a number of museums that showcase history, like the Nevada State Museum and the Nevada State Railroad Museum, where you can learn about the history of trains.
 If you want to experience them too, afterward, take a historic ride on the V&T Railway in nearby Virginia City.
-While Carson City doesn’t have the mega casinos like you’ll find in Vegas, it does have smaller, friendlier Nevada-style gaming, as well as lots of opportunities for dining, shopping and antiquing.
+While Carson City doesn’t have the mega-casinos like you’ll find in Vegas, it does have smaller, friendlier Nevada-style gaming, as well as lots of opportunities for dining, shopping and antiquing.

 Great Basin National Park, Baker

 Ely is a true Old West town that came into existence a century ago after copper mining began in the area back in 1906.
 Today, it’s still a small town, home to just 4,000, but it offers a heap of activities and attractions.
-Learn what it was like to live here during Ely’s early days by visiting the Renaissance Village, which includes eight houses, a barn, an art studio and general store, all furnished with period antiques.
+Learn what it was like to live here during Ely’s early days by visiting the Renaissance Village, which includes eight houses, a barn, an art studio and a general store, all furnished with period antiques.
 Visitors can take a tour and watch historical reenactments too.
 One of the most popular attractions here is the railroad.
 There are a number of steam locomotive train rides offered, including special event trains like the Haunted Ghost Train and the Polar Express train which runs around the Christmas holidays.

 Grapevine Canyon Petroglyphs, Laughlin